rnburn/bbai/README.md

 The EEIBF method is described in the paper *Default Bayes Factors for Nonnested Hypothesis Testing* by James Berger and Julia Mortera ([postscript](http://www2.stat.duke.edu/~berger/papers/mortera.ps)).

-The python code below shows how to test the three hypotheses for the mean of normally distributed data with unknown variance.
+The python code below shows how to test these three hypotheses for the mean of normally distributed data with unknown variance.
 ```
 H_equal: mean = 0